Stelvio Pass 2008 (Prato)

 That’s ‘only’ a 7.4% average, but you’ll run into steeper stretches more frequently than is comfortable.

-However, this climb is most famous because of the 48 numbered hairpins, starting just before Trafoi.
+However, this climb is most famous because of its 48 numbered hairpins, starting just outside Trafoi.

-Especially further up – starting just before hotel Franzenshöhe in hairpin 22 – you get to see them, winding up above you.
+Especially further up – starting in hairpin 24 – you get to see them, winding up above you.

 The views from there – both up and down – are ever more breathtaking and for me it’s a thing I will never forget, much like a first love, I guess…